awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

    The upgrade will drop all your PL/v8 functions\.
 Take a snapshot of your instance as a precaution\.
 You can continue with the following steps while the snapshot is being created\.

-   For steps to create a snapshot see,
+   For steps to create a snapshot see, [Creating a DB Snapshot](USER_CreateSnapshot.md)

 1. Get a count of the functions you need to drop and recreate\.